zonbrisad/bashplates/README.md

  - move code from bp_init to bp
  - make columnize.py to a sepparate project
  - presentation mode that shows separated in/out data in hex
- - Enable certain commands as bpMkDir, bpLn, bpRm, bpMv to execute as root using a variable like bpSudo=true
+ - Enable certain commands as bpMkDir, bpLn, bpRm, bpMv, bpReplace, bpReplaceLine, bpRemoveLineContaining to execute as root using a variable like bpSudo=true

+## Documentation overhaul(again)
+The documentation system is confusing and not particularly consistent.
+A new revised model is needed.
+### Sugestion 1
+##F for function documentation
+##I for internal documentation
+##- For line documentation
+##V for variable documentation

+Behaviour can be changed with different suffixes.
+- C for conditional display.
+A conditional function will therefore be ##FC "CONDVAR", and a conditional line is ##-C "CONDVAR" Other useful suffixes might be deprecated and unavailable

 ## References and tutorials